 - 6. Aside from the business permit, what else should I secure to start my business correctly?

-- Occupancy Permit – This is issued by the building official as required by the National Building Code1;
+- Occupancy Permit – This is issued by the building official as required by the National Building Code2;

-- DTI Certificate (for sole proprietors and professionals) or SEC Certificate (for partnerships and corporations);
+- DTI Certificate with CTC (for sole proprietors and professionals) or SEC Certificate with CTC (for partnerships and corporations);

 - Contract of Lease – if you rent the building where your business operates;

-- Proof of Ownership – if you own the building; and
+- Proof of Ownership or Tax Declaration – if you own the building (alternative to the contract of lease);

-- Sketch of location – can be in the form of a screenshot from Google Maps.
+- Sketch/Vicinity Map of Business Location – can be in the form of a screenshot from Google Maps;

-Note: For sari-sari store owners, DTI and SEC Certificates are not required2.
+- For sari-sari store owners, DTI and SEC Certificates are not required3.

 |Batangas||Manila Front |